-So today on Ask the Home Flooring Pros we’re going to take you through the step by step process of baseboard removal…a skill which will ensure you don’t end up making more work for yourself due to damaged walls.
+So today on Ask the Home Flooring Pros we’re going to take you through the step-by-step process of baseboard removal…and more importantly, how to remove baseboard without damaging the walls.

 We’ll assume that you will reuse the baseboard once you’ve installed your new flooring.
 If you’ve got new baseboard planned, you can be much more aggressive in tearing out the old.
 Here’s how to remove baseboard without damaging the wall or the trim.